 “I so appreciate your perspective.
 Will you follow my lead this meal?”

-Sometimes talk about your child’s eating habits are nothing more than (what they consider) harmless small talk.
-It may just be easier for someone to comment on a child’s lack of or abundant eating as just simply…something to notice and say!
-It’s helpful in these situations to redirect the conversation away from eating and onto something else swiftly and without conflict.
+Sometimes, talking about your child’s eating habits is nothing more than (what they consider) harmless small talk.
+It may be easy for someone to comment on a child’s lack of, or abundant eating, as just simply… something to notice and say!
+It’s helpful in these situations to redirect the conversation away from eating, and onto something else, swiftly and without conflict.
 For example:

 “He’s doing really well learning to like foods at his own pace!
 Did you know he’s really into toy cars right now?”